 Indonesia

-Agus Ariyanto MSc, Forest Ecosystem Specialist, BKSDA East Java, Ph.D student Kyungpook National University
+Agus Ariyanto MSc, Forest Ecosystem Specialist, BKSDA East Java, Ph.D cand.

 Dr. Ragil Ardyra, Veterinary, Bawean Island